Han Kuo-yu: Early life, education, and military career

-Political career
+Prior to running for public office, Han worked as a school principal.
+From 2001 to 2009, Han studied for a doctorate in political science and public administration in Beijing at Peking University, where he was a Ph.D. student.

-Taipei County Council
+Early political career

 Han won the Zhonghe seat on the Taipei County Council in 1990, and served until 1993, when he took office as a member of the Legislative Yuan.
 Han was the founding leader of what became the New Taipei City Hakka Association, serving from 1992 to 1998.

 Legislative Yuan

 He was first elected to the Legislative Yuan in 1992 and remained in office until 2002, serving for a time as Kuomintang (KMT) caucus leader.
-As a legislator, he became known for his combative personality.
+As a legislator, he became known for his combative personality, most famously assaulting, and landing in hospital in the 1990s, the opposition legislator and future president Chen Shui-bian in the Legislative Yuan on one occasion.
 For their support of the construction of the Lungmen Nuclear Power Plant, Han, Hung Hsiu-chu, Chan Yu-jen, and Lin Chih-chia were targeted with an unsuccessful recall referendum.
 Subsequently, Han lost reelection to the legislature in 2001.
 He then served as deputy mayor of Zhonghe under mayor Chiu Chui-yi.

 Taipei Agricultural Products Marketing Corporation

 After leaving politics, Han lived in Yunlin County, in his wife's hometown, where he became friendly with former Yunlin County Magistrate Chang Jung-wei.
 Due to their friendly relationship, Han was believed to be Chang's ally.

 In January 2013, with Chang's support, Han became the general manager of Taipei Agricultural Products Marketing Corporation (TAPMC), a corporation jointly owned by Taipei City and the Council of Agriculture.
 The TAPMC manages the produce demands of the greater Taipei area.